-15 Exemptions from competition law
+Exemptions from competition law

-Are there aspects or uses of IP rights that are specifically exempt from the application of competition law?
+15 Are there aspects or uses of IP rights that are specifically exempt from the application of competition law?

-Courts have developed a number of exemptions and immunities from the antitrust laws, such as the state action doctrine or solicitation of government action, known as Noerr-Pennington immunity, which is grounded in the First Amendment to the US Constitution.
+Courts have developed a number of exemptions and immunities from the antitrust laws, such as the state action doctrine or protection for the solicitation of government action (known as Noerr-Pennington immunity).
 These general exemptions apply equally to conduct involving IP rights.
-Noerr-Pennington immunity protects IP owners from antitrust liability for seeking relief for infringement in court unless the underlying claim is both objectively and subjectively baseless (Professional Real Estate Investors v Columbia Pictures Industries, 508 US 49 (1993)).
-Petitioning immunity extends to conduct associated with seeking relief, such as sending infringement notices or other marketplace communications relating to infringement.
+Noerr-Pennington immunity protects IP owners from antitrust liability for seeking for infringement in court unless the underlying claim is both objectively and subjectively baseless (Professional Real Estate Investors v Columbia Pictures Industries, 508 US 49 (1993)).
+Petitioning immunity extends to conduct associated with seeking relief such as sending infringement notices or other marketplace communications relating to infringement.
 Some courts have recognised an exception to petitioning immunity where the IP owner files repeated lawsuits without regard to individual merit (USS-Posco Industries v Contra Costa County, 31 F3d 800 (Ninth Circuit 1994)).

-The Federal Circuit has held that merely an unconditional unilateral refusal to license or share IP is lawful and cannot give rise to antitrust liability (In re Independent Service Organizations Antitrust Litigation, 203 F3d 1322 (Federal Circuit 2000)).
-However, at least one appellate court has held that although a refusal to license is presumptively lawful as a legitimate exercise of the statutory right to exclude, the presumption can be overridden by evidence that the refusal was a pretextual effort to harm rivals (Image Technical Services, Inc v Kodak Co, 125 F3d 1195 (Ninth Circuit 1997)).
-Although Kodak has not been overruled, it has not been followed by other jurisdictions.
+The Federal Circuit has held that a mere unconditional unilateral refusal to license or share IP is lawful and cannot give rise to antitrust liability.
+In re Independent Service Organizations Antitrust Litigation, 203 F3d 1322 (Federal Circuit 2000).
+However, at least one appellate court has held that although a refusal to license is presumptively lawful as a legitimate exercise of the statutory right to exclude, the presumption can be overridden by evidence that the refusal was a pretextual effort to harm rivals.
+Image Technical Services, Inc v Kodak Co, 125 F3d 1195 (Ninth Circuit 1997).
+Although Kodak has not been overruled, it has not been followed by other jurisdictions and the Ninth Circuit is likely to revisit the issue in Qualcomm's appeal of the district court decision in Federal Trade Commission v Qualcomm (2019 U.S. Dist.
+LEXIS 86219 (N.D.
+Cal.
+21 May 2019).

-16 Copyright exhaustion
+Copyright exhaustion

-Does your jurisdiction have a doctrine of, or akin to, 'copyright exhaustion' (EU) or 'first sale' (US)?
+16 Does your jurisdiction have a doctrine of, or akin to, 'copyright exhaustion' (EU) or 'first sale' (US)?
 If so, how does that doctrine interact with competition laws?

 The first sale doctrine is codified under section 109(a) of the Copyright Act.
 Under the first sale doctrine, a party who lawfully acquires the tangible embodiment of a copyright righted work, such as a book or a compact disc, may resell the item without violating the copyright.
-Efforts to control the price at which the acquiring party resells the product are evaluated under state and federal antitrust laws relating to resale price maintenance (see question 25).
-The first sale doctrine does not apply to computer software that is licensed rather than sold and thus the copyright owner can exert greater control over subsequent distribution by licensing rather than selling the tangible product.
-Vernor v Autodesk, 621 F3d 1102 (Ninth Circuit 2010).
+Efforts to control the price at which the acquiring party resells the product are evaluated under state and federal antitrust laws relating to resale-price maintenance (see question 25).
+The first sale doctrine does not apply to computer software that is licensed rather than sold and thus the copyright owner can exert greater control over subsequent distribution by licensing rather than selling the tangible product (Vernor v Autodesk, 621 F.3d 1102 (Ninth Circuit 2010)).
 The party asserting the first use defence bears the burden of proving ownership through lawful acquisition.

-17 Import control
+Import control

-To what extent can an IP rights holder prevent 'grey-market' or unauthorised importation or distribution of its products?
+17 To what extent can an IP rights holder prevent 'grey-market' or unauthorised importation or distribution of its products?